qqqqqquomi/Space-Increments/README.md

-# The Unscaled Incremental
+# Space Increments

-This is an incremental game without cost scaling!
-Get ready to see some big numbers!
-Uses OmegaNum.js
+Welcome to Space Increments!
+This is a game with no cost scaling.